Vyral/sean-zanganeh-blog/_posts/2018-06-13-do-you-really-know-who-owns-the-property.md

 Finally, **how can ownership of a property be impacted as a result of a divorce?** In the state of California, 50% of marriages do not work out.
 So, this question is sure to be on the minds of many as they prepare to list.

 There are a couple of ways this scenario can unfold.
 Let’s use our imaginary couple, Robert and Susan, to explain once more.
 This time, imagine that Robert and Susan have been divorced for five or six years.
-Susan has quitclaimed her interest off, because Robert was awarded the property, and she is now living in Europe.
+Susan has quitclaimed her interest off because Robert was awarded the property, and she is now living in Europe.
 If Robert has not refinanced the home or had title insurance issued, he will need to acquire an affidavit of uninsured deed.

-This can be very difficult to obtain, so the first step before this comes to play is to look at the marriage settlement agreement and verify that Robert was truly awarded the property.
+This can be very difficult to obtain, so the first step before this comes into play is to look at the marriage settlement agreement and verify that Robert was truly awarded the property.
 Once this is verified, another important point to check is that Susan didn’t sign the quitclaim under duress.

 As is apparent, a lot goes into listing a home, especially if ownership issues are at play.
 It is critical to **get in touch with a title company before proceeding with your sale to make sure everything goes smoothly**.